 Editor’s Note: This article is an excerpt of OpenView’s PLG Playbook.
-Sign up to receive additional chapters as they are released here.
+Download the eBook here.

 Target Your Users, Not Buyers